 Field hosts The New Edge, a two-hour weekly radio program broadcasting and webcasting Tuesday afternoons from 2-4pm Boston time on WMBR, 88.1FM in Cambridge.
 The show features innovative and creative mostly instrumental music at the boundaries of classical, jazz, and world styles.

-In 1992 Field organized the Norman J Field Lectures in Science, now on indefinite hiatus, in Monmouth County, New Jersey.
+Starting in 1992, Field organized the Norman J Field Lectures in Science, now on indefinite hiatus, in Monmouth County, New Jersey.
 The free annual lecture, a memorial to his late father, Dr. Norman J Field, took place annually for 10 years, with a distinguished lecturer chosen each year to speak on a scientific topic of general interest.